johnSSG/SimpleDB/README.md

 location is a json folder in the project root.
 In other words, the storage is located at the same folder level as the folder which contains your classes.

-If you are interested in protecting your data from prying eyes, use a .htaccess file in the json folder:
+If you are interested in protecting your data from prying eyes, use an .htaccess file in the json folder:

 <pre>
 Order Deny, Allow